On functions with given boundary data and convex constraints on the gradient: Introduction

 where $\mathsf{path}(x,y)$ is the set

-This pseudo-distance can be extended also to $\pO$ (for more details see Definition \ref{distance}) and, under suitable assumptions, it also holds (Prop. \ref{equivalenced}) that
+As showed in Definition \ref{distance}, this pseudo-distance can be extended also to $\pO$.
+Moreover we provide a proof (see Remark \ref{equivalenced}) of the already known fact:

-which is a distance introduced in \cite{DecPal1995} in the setting of Finsler metrics. \\ The existence of a solution for \eqref{problem} is not trivial in general.
+where the left hand side of the equality is a distance introduced in \cite{DecPal1995}. \\ The existence of a solution for \eqref{problem} is not trivial in general.
 However, if we assume that the boundary datum $g$ is $1$-lipschitz w.r.t. the distance $d$, the problem \eqref{problem} always admits a solution.
-Indeed in Prop. \ref{S+S-lipschitz} and Cor. \ref{S+S-gradient} we prove that the functions $S^{-}$ and $S^{+}$, respectively called \textit{maximal} and \textit{minimal extension}, defined for any $x\in\bO$ by:
+Indeed in Proposition \ref{S+S-lipschitz} and Corollary \ref{S+S-gradient} we prove that the functions $S^{-}$ and $S^{+}$, respectively called \textit{maximal} and \textit{minimal extension}, defined for any $x\in\bO$ by: